 Discussions: Mid-packet detection highlighted below was mostly obsoleted given the multiple hypotheses of GI introduced in 11ax.
 A parallel MD detection across all subchannels is power hungry.
 In addition, the aCCAMidTime has not been updated since 11ac even the symbol duration increased.
 Moreover, the reference of aCCAMidTime doesn’t exist…

 Proposed changes: 11be editor, please remove the paragraph below (the highlighted paragraph above)

--A non-HT, HT_MF, HT_GF, VHT, HE, or EHT PPDU for which the power measured within this

-20 MHz subchannel is at or above max(–72 dBm, OBSS_PDlevel) at the receiver’s antenna(s).
-The

-PHY shall indicate that the 20 MHz subchannel is busy with greater than 90% probability within a

-period aCCAMidTime (see 36.3 (EHT PHY))